 Today, Beaufort possesses an old-world, southern charm, steeped in maritime history and the adventure brought by its proximity to the Atlantic Ocean.
 With world-class fishing, North Carolina’s Crystal Coast is famous for its local seafood.
 Beaufort is no exception.
 But the sea is not the only place where our cuisine starts in our historic seaport.

-34° North at the Beaufort Hotel NC, an Ascend Hotel Collection Member, features refined locally inspired Eastern North Carolina cuisine with fresh local seafood, hand cut chops, and seasonal ingredients.
-34° North is renowned for its cuisine which is rooted in local farms and pristine waters.
+34° North Restaurant, at the Beaufort Hotel, features refined locally inspired Eastern North Carolina cuisine with fresh local seafood, hand cut steaks, and seasonal ingredients.
+34° North Restaurant is renowned for its cuisine which is rooted in local farms and pristine waters.

 Boats dot the waterfront, from private yachts and massive sailboats to trawlers bringing locally owned restaurants “fresh from the docks” sea fare.
 It’s no wonder this charming North Carolina coastal town inspired Nicholas Sparks to set two of his novels, “A Walk to Remember” and “The Choice.”

-Plan a trip to Beaufort, North Carolina where you’ll find whimsical shops, casual to world-class dining, and luxurious overnight accommodations at the Beaufort Hotel NC, an Ascend Hotel Collection Member.
+Plan a trip to Beaufort, North Carolina where you’ll find whimsical shops, casual to world-class dining, and luxurious overnight accommodations at the Beaufort Hotel.

 Romantically called Beaufort-by-the-Sea, the town has a captivating history that spans more than 300 years — from tales about the pirate Blackbeard to its use as a port in the 18th century for Spanish and French sailing ships.